Nat-Amato/gallery-with-single-thumbnail/README.md

 The original code came from this topic: https://stackoverflow.com/questions/62608061/modal-image-gallery-slider-fullscreen

-I inserted the HTML attribute hidden
+I inserted the HTML attribute hidden <p hidden></p> to hide the other gallery thumbnails.

 ```
 <p hidden></p>
 ```

-I inserted the HTML attribute hidden <p hidden></p> to hide the other gallery thumbnails.

 In the end, this line of code external to the div class, allows you to change the thumbnail to show regardless of the gallery content.